OUR MISSION & PURPOSE

 Most of our throws, ponchos & scarves are woven with llama’s wool, which is amazingly soft and luxurious.
 Some collections are a blend of llama wool, sheep’s wool and cotton.

-Our cushions are all handwoven with 100% sheep’s wool, except for the Porteño and Puna cushions which have the underside made of fabric from a local Argentinean supplier and then finished by a very small group of seamstresses.
+Our cushions are all handwoven with 100% sheep’s wool, except for the Porteño and Puna cushions which have the underside made of fabric from a local Argentinean supplier and then finished by a very small group of tailors.

 The inserts we use inside of our cushions are filled with a PET fibre which is derived from cleaned and recycled water bottles.
 For every kilogram of PET fibre produced, more than 70 water bottle can be saved from going into landfill or potentially our oceans.